 Water: During the summer growth period, let the soil dry to 1 inch (2.5 cm) between waterings, then give adequate water until it runs through the pot.
 In the winter, reduce the watering to monthly.
 It also helps to mist plants weekly or so throughout the winter to prevent pest infections.

 Soil: A rich, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Reduce or stop fertilizer entirely in the winter.

 Abutilon propagates easily from stem-tip cuttings.
-Some experts recommend taking new cuttings every three years or so to start new stock and disposing of older plants.
+Some experts recommend taking new cuttings every three years to start a new stock and dispose of older plants.
 However, with proper pruning, there's no reason you can't keep an Abutilon houseplant thriving for many years.
 A rooting hormone will increase your chances of success.
-Take cuttings in the spring and place in seed-starting soil in a warm, bright room.
+Take cuttings in the spring and place them in seed-starting soil in a warm, bright room.

 - Back to genus Abutilon